 The main advantage of registering in this way is that you can appoint a proxy without the need for your employer to support your application.
 Also, the reminder to renew your registration is sent to your service address rather than to the address where you are registered and from which you may be absent for long periods.

-If you would like to apply to register as a Service Voter or as the spouse of a Service Voter, you can apply online at Gov.uk.
+If you would like to apply to register as a Service Voter or as the spouse of a Service Voter, you can Register to vote online.
 If you need any further information please contact our Electoral Services team who will be happy to help.